 Not all of them result in improving hair growth, and in a number of cases, these oils won’t work for hair follicles that have gone dormant due to genetic male pattern hair loss.
 However, I’ve tried a few of the more potent essential oils backed by studies and found these results.

 Many essential oils have aromatic qualities, in addition to medicinal purposes.
-You can use essential oils for hair growth, healthier skincare, hair care, and nails.
+You can use rosemary essential oil for hair growth, healthier skincare, hair care, and nails.

 Many of these oils, such as coconut oil, are used in shampoos and conditioners to reduce hair loss, but may not work as well as concentrated extracts, which work to stimulate the scalp like peppermint oil.

-I’ve worked with a few essential oils to create DIY beard balms and hair growth serums.
-These are my favorite essential oils that actually provide real results.
+I’ve worked with a few essential oils to create DIY balms and hair growth serums.
+These are my favorite essential oils that actually provide real results when mixed with a good carrier oil.

 The following essential oils are used for hair growth, treat hair loss, and thicken your hair: